 EDUG 559 • Creating a Supportive and Healthy Environment for Student Learning (.5 unit)

 Creating a Supportive and Healthy Environment for Student Learning prepares candidates with basic knowledge, skills and strategies for creating healthy and supportive learning environments in elementary and secondary schools.
 Candidates also revisit issues related to how personal, family, school, community and environmental factors are related to students’ academic, physical, emotional and social well-being.
 Candidates learn about the effects of student health and safety on learning and review the legal responsibilities of teachers related to student health and safety.

-EDUG 565 • Use of Computers in the Classroom (2 units)
+EDUG 565 • Use of Technology in the Classroom (2 units)

 A study of the nature and use of computers in the educational process.
 An emphasis is placed on Computer Assisted Instruction (CAI) and the selection of software with a “hands on” approach to the use of word processing, spreadsheets, and other programs that are of assistance to educators or are currently used with students in K-12 classrooms.
 This course meets the CCTC standards for the level 1 technology requirement.

 EDUG 570 • Special Topics (1-3 units)

 Special topics in education: curriculum, assessment, instruction, community partnerships, classroom management and research.